 You can find year-round deals at popular shopping destinations like the Arndale and Trafford Centre with a valid student ID or a UNiDAYS account.
 Both shopping malls host student nights for freshers every September, so keep an eye out for when they're happening.

 When it comes to food, Manchester offers plenty of student deals to help stretch your budget.
 The Printworks and Corn Exchange are two top spots, both centrally located and just a short walk from each other.
-At The Printworks, you'll find favourites like Hard Rock Cafe, Nando’s, and Wetherspoons, while the Corn Exchange is home to popular restaurants like Mowgli, Tampopo, and The Real Greek.
+At The Printworks, you'll find favourites like Nando’s, and Wetherspoons, while the Corn Exchange is home to popular restaurants like Mowgli, Tampopo, and The Real Greek.
 Both venues also offer a variety of leisure activities including VUE cinema, Boom Battle Bar, Treetop Golf, and Escape Hunt - making them perfect for a fun night out that won’t break the bank.

 For nature lovers, RHS (Royal Horticultural Society) offers a student membership for just £20 that grants access to RHS gardens like Bridgewater, along with other benefits.
 The student membership provides free entry to the five RHS gardens, including Bridgewater, plus access to over 230 RHS Partner Gardens.
 Student's also get discounts on annual pass at Chester Zoo!
 As a member, you’ll enjoy unlimited access to over 128 acres of the UK’s best zoo.